 With lower-cost EVs not too far off from behemoths like Volkswagen,

-and better charging framework being worked out every year, almost certainly,
+and better-charging frameworks being worked out every year, almost certainly,

-Obviously, if request continues ascending such that the battery production network can’t bolster,
+Obviously, if the request continues ascending such that the battery production network can’t bolster,

 that development could rapidly stunt.